NjayGaringarao/eduscan/reciept_printer/README.md

 # 📄 Receipt Printer

-A C# (.NET 8.0) console application that generates and prints attendance receipts on Epson TM-T82X thermal printers using ESC/POS commands.
+A C# (.NET 8.0) console application that generates and prints attendance receipts on ESC/POS-compatible thermal printers.
 This application is used as a **sidecar executable** by the [EduScan Kiosk](../kiosk/) application.

 ## 📋 Overview